-For the radical, transformative mystic, who uses dramatic breath techniques, intensely focused awareness, amplified emotion, devotion, music, or perhaps even channeled sexual arousal to created rapid shifts in the energy state of the body, that same crystallized, concreted energy consciousness of habitual personality patterns and bodily structures, may release very rapidly as large volumes of kinetic sensation traversing the body.
-If this mystic then adapts contemplative practices, some or most of that kinetic energy may stabilize in a similar experience of self-illuminated presence to that which the contemplative cultivated from the start.
+For the radical, transformative mystic, who uses dramatic breath techniques, intensely focused awareness, amplified emotion, devotion, music, or perhaps even channeled sexual arousal to created rapid shifts in the energy state of the body, that same crystallized, concreted energy-consciousness of habitual personality patterns and bodily structures, may release very rapidly as large volumes of kinetic sensation traversing the body.
+If this mystic then adapts contemplative practices, some or most of that kinetic energy may diffuse and stabilize in a similar experience of self-illuminated presence to that which the contemplative cultivated from the start.

 Should a contemplative suddenly experience or subject herself/himself to heightened emotional or sensory experience, or more intense focus, breathing, sexuality, devotion, or fight or flight response, that contemplative may find that both remnants of crystallized ego-consciousness and their steadily cultivated Presence suddenly convert to very kinetic, moving electrically alive energy traversing the body.